hashimh4/audio-visual-piano-transcription/README.md

 Current work is being completed here.
 Areas to improve upon revolve around keyboard detection correct key / hand segmentation from other angles.
 Updates in progress will be provided in a separate repository in the future.

 ## Contact
 Please send me an email at [hashimhussain4242@gmail.com](mailto:hashimhussain4242@gmail.com) for further information, such as for the full paper completed for my MEng Dissertation.
+I am also open and eager to discuss any available work/collaboration opportunities.